 Tradition & Modern Adoption

 Royal Waistbeads, the premier waistbeads designer, celebrates the tradition of waistbeads.
-Get 40% your holiday purchases now with coupon code CMONDAY.
+Get 30% your total purchase now with coupon code ROYAL2019.

 "Waistbeads, also known as belly beads for women, have traditionally been worn by African women since the 15th century to serve many celebratory purposes.
 In Africa, a bead is rarely a simple ornament; beads are worn visibly as a sign of status or hidden as an invisible yet perceptible signal to a husband or lover."
 Today, waistbeads are worn by women of every culture for healing purposes, decorative adornment, feminine empowerment, confidence building, sensuality, weight-loss tracking, and many more reasons.